Suspected car thief arrested after foot chase

 ALBUQUERQUE, N.M.
 (KRQE) – A suspected car thief is in custody after a pursuit that led to a messy crash.

-APD says an officer discovered a car with heavy damage at 14th and Lomas early Saturday evening was reported as stolen, prompting a chase with police.
+The Albuquerque Police Department says an officer discovered a car with heavy damage at 14th Street and Lomas early Saturday evening was reported as stolen, prompting a chase with police.
 The driver, 32-year-old Julian Romero, struck another car at 4th and Lomas next to the courthouses.

-Romero’s car even ended up on its side.
+The car Romero was driving ended up on its side.
 He took off on foot but was later arrested by police.

 Romero was taken to the hospital with a leg injury.
 The driver in the other car was okay.